zxleong/GPRNet/README.md

 # GPRNet - GPR Inversion Using Deep Learning

 Update 1/1/2022: This repo is now updated to reflect the figures and results that are produced in the paper.
-If you downloaded the files before 1/1/2022, kindly re-download again.
+If you downloaded the files before 1/1/2022, please re-download again.

 Note: This repository contains only codes.
 To reproduce the figures at a local machine, please download all data sets here: https://bit.ly/36hDrRj (The password is *a u t o m a t e G P R* , without spaces)